Zhang-Xingyao/MonoGame/Documentation/articles/getting_started/0_getting_started.md

-By the end of this tutorial set, you will have a working project to build off of for your target platform and will be ready to tackle your next steps.
+By the end of this tutorial set, you will have a working project to build off of for your target platform and will be ready to tackle your the next step.

 ## Setting up your development environment